Who ran the Olympics? Volunteer corps of mostly young women

 “My mom was like, ‘Oh, my God, I’m having two Olympics in one life.
 And you should volunteer because I would again, but I’m too old now,” Hwang recalls.
 “She says, ‘I had Seoul, now you have Pyeongchang.'”

 Hwang loves that people can spot the volunteers because of their loud and matching uniforms.
 Once, a group of photographers asked her for a bar recommendation.
 She gave them directions to one of her favorites, and they invited her to come along.
-She did, and now she has friends from Serbia, from the Czech Republican, from Japan.
+She did, and now she has friends from Serbia, from the Czech Republic, from Japan.

 She’s been busy, so she didn’t have time to think too much about all she had seen.
 On her last night at the oval, she said she wished she could have just a few more days.